technovangelist/katacoda-scenarios/dash2020-101/4-work-with-metrics/intro.md

-Let's start working with our ecommerce app and start collecting some metrics and working with Dashboards.
+Let's start working with our ecommerce app and start collecting some metrics.
+In this lab and the next one, our application is completely up and running.
+We will see that it's a bit broken later in the course.